kyhau/aws-cf-templates/README.md

     - Create an EC2 instance from an AMI.
     - Create an Elastic IP, attached to the EC2 instance.

-1. `EC2-OpenVPN.template`
+1. `EC2-and-SecurityGroup-support-NFS-Rabbitmq.template`
-    - Create an EC2 instance from an AMI of an openvpn instance.
+    - Create an EC2 instance with an additional volume and Security Group supporting NFS and Rabbitmq ports.
+    - Create an additional EBS and attached to the EC2 instance.
+    - Create SecurityGroup for EC2 instances (Linux)
+        - Special inbound rules
+            - tcp 2049 NFS-port
+            - tcp 5672 Rabbitmq-port
     - Create an Elastic IP, attached to the EC2 instance.

 ## Templates for Lambda function management